-Contract work such as stuffing envelopes and packaging for organizations are examples of some onsite activities.
-Collecting recycling from local businesses and senior homes, and performing janitorial duties for businesses are examples of some offsite activities.
+Contract work such as stuffing envelopes and packaging for organizations are examples of some other onsite activities.
+Collecting recycling from local businesses, senior homes, and performing janitorial duties for businesses are examples of some offsite activities that individuals participate in.

 Gateway networks with organizations/businesses within the community with the end goal of providing competitive employment to interested individuals.
-When job development opportunities are established, on the job coaching/training is provided by program staff.
+When job development opportunities are established, on the job coaching/training is provided by day service staff.

-During the summer, individuals who are part of the Green Team receive instruction/experience in the area of lawn care by mowing various lawns within the community two or three times a week and maintaining a lawn care contract for Gateway’s residential homes.
+During the summer, individuals who are part of the Gateway Green Team Program receive instruction/experience in the area of lawn care by mowing various lawns within the community and maintaining lawn care for Gateway’s residential homes.

-Individuals working with food preparation have the opportunity to work in a fully functional, commercial kitchen learning valuable skills related to meal planning, food preparation, hygiene, and safety.
-Morning and afternoon coffee breaks and a noon meal are prepared in the kitchen daily and served to the Workshop employees.
+Individuals working in the Gateway Kitchen Program have the opportunity to work in a fully functional, commercial kitchen.
+They learn valuable skills related to meal planning, food preparation, hygiene, and safety.
+Morning and afternoon coffee breaks and a noon meal are prepared in the kitchen daily and served to the Workshop employees on a daily basis.